Instagram Reels Not Working? 10 Fixes That Work in 2026

 - Android: Tap the square or three-line recents button, swipe Instagram off, and reopen.

-When we tried this on Galaxy S24 during the April 2026 Reels playback bug, the feed loaded normally on the next launch.
-The whole fix took only seconds.
+During the April 2026 Reels playback bug on Galaxy phones, a force-close brought the feed back on the next launch.
+The whole fix takes only seconds.

 #2.
 Toggle Airplane Mode for 15 Seconds